ericeric0101/HL-Delta/README.md

   - `use_post_only_for_entry`: Whether to use post-only orders while entering.
   - `use_post_only_for_hedge`: Whether to use post-only orders while hedging (defaults to `false`).
   - `rebalance_order_type`: `passive_then_ioc` attempts a passive limit first and falls back to IOC if needed.
+  - `min_position_value_usd`: Minimum notional (in USDC) required for a leg to be considered an active position rather than dust.
 - **API settings:**
   - `host`: Host for the API server
   - `port`: Port for the API server